gustafe/microblog/Content/pages.md

 ### Emoji tags

 - 🔗 - a web link
-- 🐘 - pertains to Mastodon/Fedi
+- 🐘 - pertains to or links to Mastodon/Fedi
+- 🐦 - pertains to or links to Twitter
 - 🤬 - rant
 - 🇸🇪 - Swedish content